 For almost 2,0000 years Christians have attended this service.
 The Russians are known for calling this service the Liturgy of St. Peter.
 This is how our western saints such as Sts.
 Patrick, Columba, and Brigid worshipped.

 An Orthodox service can be overwhelming on your first visit.
-Vibrant images of biblical events and saints cover the walls.
+Vibrant images of biblical events and saints are present.
 You will see people lighting candles and venerating icons.
 The smell of incense fills the air.
 People will not only be using their voices to worship, but also their bodies.
-They will be crossing themselves and bowing or genuflecting.
+They will be crossing themselves, bowing, or genuflecting.
 It may seem strange at first, but these are ancient beautiful worship traditions of Christianity.

 We have a parking area directly in front of our church.

 When you arrive at our church you will be met by our Greeting Team.
 You will be given some literature with more information about our church.
 They will assist you in finding a seat and are available to answer any questions you may have.

 Depending on when you arrive, Lauds or Mass will be taking place.
 Lauds flows right into the Mass with a little break in between.
 It may seem like you’re late but you’re not.
 You’re probably catching the end of the Lauds service.

 Every week after Mass we eat together during coffee hour.
 Please do plan to eat with us, and please do not plan to bring any food.
 It is our honor to serve you as our guest.